-A fairly diverse foraminiferal assemblage of planktic and benthic species was recovered in this study.
-Their stratigraphic distribution is illustrated in figs 2-5.
-Majority of the foraminiferal species are illustrated in plates 1-4.
-From the first and last appearances of diagnostic species, six planktic foraminiferal biozones were recognized form the early Paleocene to the early Eocene (Table 2).
+Biostratigraphy: A fairly diverse foraminiferal assemblage of planktic and benthic species was recovered in this study.
+Their stratigraphic distribution is illustrated in figs 2-3.
+Majority of the foraminiferal species are illustrated in plates 1 & 2.
+From the first and last appearances of diagnostic species, four planktic foraminiferal biozones were recognized from the early Paleocene to the early Eocene (Table 1).
 The planktic foraminiferal zonal schemes adopted here are those by Tourmakine and Luterbacher (1985) and Berggren et al. (1995) for the early Tertiary.
-Two benthic foraminiferal biozones were recognized.
+Two benthic foraminiferal biozones were recognized with the inter-reginal schemes (Modified after Obaidala, 2000).